 Smart Devices Improve the Way We Do Business

 At Deprolabs, we’re committed to developing IoT products that free up the time often spent on mundane tasks, enabling people to take more control of their time.
 Our first product is the Goldoon.
 The Goldoon is an automated plant watering device for individuals and small-to-medium sized businesses alike, allowing them to experience the benefits of plants without dedicating hours a day to caring for them.
-If you work in an office for a small-to-medium sized business, check out the Goldoon and discover how it can help you save time and money usually spent caring for plants.
+If you work in an office for small-to-medium sized businesses, check out the Goldoon and discover how it can help you save time and money usually spent caring for plants.